-- Interviews with over 80 executives from all sides of the industry, from Allianz to Zurich, - More than 2 years of desk research and primary research, notably a survey of available technology solutions, - Building a simplified motor insurer's business model, with specific inputs for France, Germany, Italy and the UK, - Building a 10-year forecast model of the European market so as to combine strategic and technology analysis with hard figures, and obviously, - A review of applicable patents worldwide, - Our existing experience in the field of insurance telematics.
+- Interviews with over 80 executives from all sides of the industry, from Allianz to Zurich, - More than 2 years of desk research and primary research, notably a survey of available technology solutions, - Building a simplified motor insurer's business model, with specific inputs for France, Germany, Italy and the UK, - Building a 10-year forecast model of the US and European markets so as to combine strategic and technology analysis with hard figures, and obviously, - A review of applicable patents worldwide, - Our existing experience in the field of insurance telematics.

-This report will provide a "one-stop-shop" analysis of this complex business issue, across Europe and North America.
-The potential of other regions will also be assessed.
+This report provides a "one-stop-shop" analysis of this complex business issue, across Europe and North America.
+The potential of other regions is also assessed.